- Categories:

 TRUNCATE , TRUNC¶

-Rounds the input expression down to the nearest (or equal) integer closer to zero, or to the nearest equal or smaller value with the specified number of places after the decimal point.
+Rounds the input expression down to the nearest (or equal) value closer to zero.
+Depending on the value you specify as the scale parameter, the transformation can remove:

 Note

-TRUNC is overloaded; it can also be used as a date/time function to truncate dates, times, and timestamps to a specified part.
+TRUNC is overloaded.
+It can also be used with date/time values to truncate dates, times, and timestamps to a specified part.
+The numeric TRUNC has one required and one optional parameter.
+The date/time TRUNC has two required parameters.

 Syntax¶